huangshuojason/Video-Analysis--DataScience-Group/README.md

 The YouTube file contains videos from 2017-2020.
 The main notebook filters to 2018-2020 because the cleaned sales dataset covers 2018-2020.

 For the sales relationship analysis, YouTube narrative measures are aggregated to the country-year level and merged with country-year total sales value.
-If a country-year has no usable non-zero `Value EUR`, it is listed in the notebook as unmatched and excluded from the correlation analysis.
+If a country-year has no usable non-zero `Value EUR`, it is listed in the notebook as unmatched and excluded from the sales relationship and OLS analysis.

 ## Key Files